udacity/create-your-own-adventure/english/pick-up-blowtorch/blowtorch.md

 you throw an enormous slab of marshmallow on a graham cracker.

-You're actually enjoying this, you're thinking to yourself.
+You're actually enjoying this, you think to yourself.

 Eventually, you're supporting (and eating) a 25 lbs smores in one hand, burning your way to freedom with the other when